snowplow/snowplowanalytics.com/_posts/2018-12-29-iglu-r11-released/index.md

  - /properties/notification/properties/userInfo/properties/aps/properties/alert
 ```

-As well as introducing JSON Pointers, we have also improved the descriptions provided of issues to hopefully make it easier to understand what they mean and how to fix them.
+As well as introducing JSON Pointers, we have also improved the issue descriptions provided to hopefully make it easier to understand what they mean and how to fix them.

 <h2 id="server-improvements">2.
 Improvements to Iglu Server</h2>